 Lisa D. White (PI) is Director of Education and Outreach at UCMP.
 She came to this position after a 22-year career at San Francisco State University where she held positions of Associate Dean of the College of Science and Engineering, Associate Dean of the Graduate Division, Professor of Geosciences, and Geosciences Department Chair.
 Dr. White is a Fellow of the California Academy of Sciences and the Geological Society of America (GSA), and in 2008 she was the inaugural recipient of the GSA Bromery Award for Minorities, an honor bestowed upon a geoscientist who has been instrumental in opening the geoscience field to other minorities.
 She directed the programs SF-ROCKS (Reaching Out to Communities and Kids with Science in San Francisco), METALS (Minority Education through Traveling and Learning in the Science), Climate Change Scholars, and Project Engage, as well as the evolution-oriented, IMLS-funded The Tree Room project.

-Acknowledgements: We’d like to thank Dan Egnor, Kirill Shklovsky, and Michel Dedeo for technical advice, and our brave early playtesters, Yossi and Amir Fendel, Alexander Kilimnik, volunteer families from Stanislaus County Public Library, the lego kids at Tarea Hall Pittman South Branch, and the after school kids at North Branch, Berkeley Public Library.
+Acknowledgements: We’d like to thank Dan Egnor, Kirill Shklovsky, Michael Seidel, and Michel Dedeo for sharing their expertise and skills, and our brave early playtesters, Yossi and Amir Fendel, Alexander Kilimnik, volunteer families from Stanislaus County Public Library, the lego kids at Tarea Hall Pittman South Branch, and the after school kids at North Branch, Berkeley Public Library.